-Israeli law generally requires severance pay, which may be funded by managers' insurance and/or a pension fund described below, upon the retirement or death of an employee or termination of employment without cause (as defined in the law).
+Israeli Severance Pay Law, 1963 generally requires severance pay, which may be funded by managers' insurance and/or a pension fund described below, upon the retirement or death of an employee or termination of employment without cause (as defined in the law).
 The payments to the managers' insurance and/or pension fund in respect of severance pay amount to approximately 8.33% of an employee's wages, in the aggregate.
 Furthermore, Israeli employees and employers are required to pay predetermined sums to the National Insurance Institute, which is similar to the United States Social Security Administration.
 Such amounts also include payments for national health insurance.
-The payments to the National Insurance Institute are equal to approximately 14.25% of an employee's wages, of which the employee contributes approximately 49% and the employer contributes approximately 51%.
+The payments to the National Insurance Institute (including payments for healthcare insurance) are paid on a differential basis, such that with respect to the part of the employer's wage which is equal to up to 60% of the average wage in Israel, the employer is required to pay an amount equal to 3.50% of such part of the employee's wage, and for the remainder of the employee's wage, the employee is required to pay an amount equal to 12% of such part of the employee's wage.